Complete Dental for the Family

 - Bridges safeguard the integrity of existing teeth and help maintain a healthy, vibrant smile.

-There are three main types of bridges, namely:
+There are three main types of bridges:

 - The “Maryland” bridge is commonly used to replace missing front teeth and consists of a filler that is attached to metal bands that are bonded to the abutment teeth.
-The metal bands consist of a white-colored composite resin that matches existing tooth color.
+The metal bands are made of a white-colored composite resin that matches the existing tooth color.

 - The cantilever bridge is often used when there are teeth on only one side of the span.
 A typical three-unit cantilever bridge consists of two crowned teeth positioned next to each other on the same side of the missing tooth space.
 The filler tooth is then connected to the two crowned teeth for support.

 If you have already received a dental implant and it has fully healed, fusing to your jawbone, we can place a prosthetic tooth onto the titanium post.
 To create the tooth, we use high-quality, biocompatible porcelain.
 This not only mimics the feel of natural teeth, but it also looks virtually identical, allowing the prosethic to blend in seamlessly.